garyfleming/lets-begin/lets-begin.md

 ![fit original](images/discovery-map-D.jpg)

-# All At Once, Looping
+# ABCD.
+All At Once, Looping

 ^ And here's the thing, you're going to do these things all at the same time, in a swirling dynamic of learning; The places not to go inform the places to go and the routes we might take and the domain we need to take interest in, which informs our understanding of our goals, which make certain paths dispositional... over and over until until... we'll get to that.